soumyag-git/Linked-list-operations./README.md

 # Linked-list-operations.
-Linked list operations using stack
+ALL Linked list operations using struct